 - 20% of Australians have a disability and no. of people aged 65 or over will reach 6.2 million by 2042.

 - 56.7 million Americans are currently disabled, and no. of people aged 65 or over is expected to double to 98 million by 2060.

 So, what does all this mean?
 If your website is not accessible, it means that you have excluded 20% of the world population from the conversation on your website.
 According to a survey, 71% of users with disabilities are leaving a website that is not accessible.
-Hence, it is significant that the website is accessible to everyone to offer equal access for people with disabilities.
+Hence, it is significant that the website is accessible to everyone to offer equal access to people with disabilities.